Troubled Houses - The Home Owner's Resourcesm - Energy Savers

 This house, built in 1924 was inspected for a potential home buyer in the summer of 2010.
 This story and a half house was typical for its age in that it had multiple types of attic insulation and overall was poorly insulated.
 The readily visible insulation in the upper attic was blown cellulose (ground newspaper with a fire retardant).
 This insulation barely covered the ceiling joists.
 The insulation, shown hear near the hatch, is clearly cellulose, but notice the occasional shiny granules of another material.
 The photo at right shows another type of insulation below the cellulose.

-The shiny coarse granular insulation beneath the cellulose is vermiculite.
+The shiny coarse granular insulation beneath the cellulose is VERMICULITE.
 It was later confirmed to be the most common brand of vermiculite, Zonolite.
-Zonolite vermiculite is produced from an ore originating from a mine in Libby, MT.
+Zonolite vermiculite was produced from an ore originating from a mine in Libby, MT.
 The vermiculite from this mine has been found to be contaminated with trace amounts of asbestos.
 The photo below shows the attic space beyond the knee wall (over the kitchen).
+IMPORTANT NEW INFORMATION: Compensation may be available for homeowners who have Zonolite vermiculite insulation in their home.
+Click here for more information.

-While the trace amounts of asbestos typically pose no significant concern to the occupants of the home, so long as the vermiculite is not disturbed, the insulated would be disturbed by any attempt to improve the insulation of this very poorly insulated house.
-Qualified insulation contractors will not permit their crews to work around vermiculite due to the potential of asbestos exposure.
+While the trace amounts of asbestos typically pose no significant concern to the occupants of the home, so long as the vermiculite is not disturbed, the insulation would be disturbed by any attempt to improve the insulation of this very poorly insulated house.
+While the vermiculite contains a small amount of asbestos, typically less than 1%, the TYPE of asbestos is the MOST DANGEROUS form.
+Do NOT disturb the insulation and do NOT have it tested for ASBESTOS.
+See The Zonolite Trust information link above the photos.
+Most qualified insulation contractors will not permit their crews to work around vermiculite due to the potential of asbestos exposure.
 Therefore, our report recommended that the attics in this house be cleared of all insulation by a qualified asbestos abatement firm prior to re-insulation by a qualified insulation contractor.
 Lastly, we recommended that prior to the re-insulation, a qualified electrician repair the squirrel damaged cable and any other damage to the wiring that is revealed by clearing the attic.

 Protect your insulation!
 Keep people out of the attic!